 CBD, which is short for Cannabidiol, is found within the cannabis plant.
 It is the second most abundant constituent in hemp and typically represents up to 40% of its extracts.
 It is also one of 144+ known compounds that are known as Cannabinoids, which the cannabis plant exudes onto its leaves and flowers as a response to sunlight and pests.

-The human Endo-Cannabinoid System (ECS) was discovered in 1992 and subsequent research has revealed a network of cell receptors designed to interact with cannabinoid molecules.
-Endo-Cannabinoids are internal cannabinoid molecules that our bodies are supposed to produce, to trigger ECS receptors.
-It is thought that certain environmental factors may inhibit our production of our internal cannabinoid molecules.
+In the human body, it is thought that the Endo-Cannabinoid system could be responsible for regulating and balancing an array of different essential processes, including our immune response, communication between the cells, metabolism, appetite, memory and more.
+It has also been suggested that this system is designed to interact with cannabinoid molecules.
+Endo-cannabinoids are thought to be internal cannabinoid molecules that our bodies produce, which trigger the ECS receptors.
+However, it is believed that certain environmental factors may inhibit our production of these endocannabinoids over time.
 While the mechanisms are not well understood, CBD is thought to interact with a range of cell receptors, causing subsequent physiological responses.

 There is often a high level of confusion surrounding the effects of CBD and how it could make an individual feel, as it is ultimately derived from the cannabis plant.
 THC, short for Tetrahydrocannabinol, is the main cannabinoid found in the cannabis plant and is responsible for the ‘high’ feeling that one could experience when consumed.
 Therefore, as a controlled substance it is illegal if the product’s THC content exceeds 0.2%.
 CBD, however, is a completely different compound and does not cause any psychoactive effects at all, meaning that all CBD products are legal in the UK, providing that there is no THC present.